bazilinskyy/crossing-crowdsourcing/README.md

 Analysing perceived risk in pedestrian-vehicle interaction by means of crowdsourcing
 =======
 This project defines a framework for the analysis of perceived risk in the interaction between pedestrian and vehicle, from the perspective of the driver using a crowdsourcing approach.
 The jsPsych framework is used to for the frontend.
-In the description below, it is assumed that the repo is stored in the folder crossing-crowdsourcing.
+In the description below, it is assumed that the repo is stored in the folder `crossing-crowdsourcing`.
 Terminal commands lower assume macOS.

 ## Setup
 Tested with Python 3.8.5.
 To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows: